rutkai/Mjolnir-Authentication-Server/readme.md

 ### Authentication server

+Download the sources, then:

     npm install --production

-Generate new SSL certificates for your server:
+Generate a new SSL certificate for your server:

     ./generate_ssl.sh

-Note that you may have to change the owner of the certification to the same user as node server's!
+*Note that you may have to change the owner of the certification to the same user as node server's!*

 To start server you have to execute the following command in console:

     NODE_ENV=production node index.js

+If you want to use your authentication server, I can recommend using [forever](https://github.com/foreverjs/forever).

 ### Minecraft clients and servers

 You have to create a redirection from the original auth server to your server.
 You can do this by adding a new line to the hosts file on your machine:

 Windows: C:\Windows\System32\drivers\etc\hosts

 Linux: /etc/hosts

     your.server.com	authserver.mojang.com